 Ramsay — an only child — was born at the Little Company of Mary hospital in Evergreen Park, Illinois to Roy Ramsey and a wife who some years later packed a suitcase of lingerie and loose cash for a one-way trip to Cleveland.
 His grandmother Clara Frances Markiewicz Ramsey (whose maiden name and obvious ethnicity Ron grafted to his own emerging self-image) laid the foundation for a long life he could hardly have imagined.

 More clever than bright, Ron attended schools at Bedford Park and nearby Argo-Summit (suburban Chicago) in an age when the estimable role of teacher was filled with what he called “secular nuns,” women who chose career over family.
 At school, he often answered to the name “Roy” since several of those women had also taught his father twenty-five years previous.
 Principal Rose Spellman instilled a love of language, while Veronica Piper gave him a profound respect for mathematics and the discipline of numbers.
-Virginia Lawton opened his eyes to the natural world and James Barnes Baker challenged his communicative skills to convey more information with fewer words.
+Virginia Lawton opened his eyes to the natural world and James Francis Baker challenged his communicative skills to convey more information with fewer words.
 There is more than a little irony that history (taught by the basketball coach so that he’d have something to do) was Ramsay’s weakest subject, yet it became the core of a forty-five-plus year career in higher education.

-Growing up (another ironic phrase, since he never did) in the working-class suburbs of Chicago, Ramsay took every opportunity to escape reality and explore the city’s byways, discovering the notion of palimpsest long before he ever heard the word.
+Growing up (another ironic phrase, since he never did) in the working-class suburbs of Chicago, Ramsay took every opportunity to escape reality and explore the city’s byways, discovering the truth of palimpsest long before he ever heard the word.
 He came to know Hugh M.G.
 Garden, Holabird & Roche, John Wellborn Root, Louis Sullivan, and Frank Lloyd Wright as well as he knew his own friends and neighbors.
 So it should come as no surprise Architecture would shape the core of Ramsay’s being.